 Another area to be aware of is that 85 percent of Facebook video is watched without sound.
 This could alter the route that you take with video creation.
 If you have a message that can’t exactly be given without words, we urge you to add subtitles.
 Platforms like Facebook and YouTube make it easy to add subtitles manually or upload and SRT file.

-No matter which platform you’re utilizing or what message you’re trying to communicate, remember – putting time and resources into video content will drastically increase your association membership growth and bring great brand awareness.
+No matter which platform you’re utilizing or what message you’re trying to communicate, remember – putting time and resources into video content will drastically increase your business growth and bring great brand awareness.
 Having trouble knowing where to start?
 Read our blog about the marketing steps that you need to follow when creating your content.

 Photos of team

 It’s always welcoming to show visitors who you are as a company and give them an inside scoop to the office’s daily life.
-Helping your members feel a part of your brand gives them an even better understanding of what the your company is all about.
+Helping your customer feel a part of your brand gives them an even better understanding of what the your company is all about.
 Not to mention, on Instagram, pictures with faces have a 32% higher chance than other photos to receive comments.

 Try snapping pictures of employees during fun themed weeks to showcase your office culture or get employees in their natural habitat of working.
 Don’t forget to brand the image with your logo so that viewers correlate the laid-back atmosphere to your brand.

-To really get your members to engage with you, show them that you’re more than just a company trying to sell them something – you’re a team who is passionate about their work and culture!
+To really get your customers to engage with you, show them that you’re more than just a company trying to sell them something – you’re a team who is passionate about their work and culture!

 Graphically presenting a quote is a great way to back up your brand’s message without being too pushy.
 Using someone else’s words helps to switch up the typical verbiage, and ultimately reinforce the importance of your marketing message.
 After all, you want people to be engaging with your graphics, so really try to find quotes that emphasize the point you’re trying to make.